Mauricio Dubon Preview, Player Props: Astros vs. Yankees

-On Saturday, Mauricio Dubon (.394 on-base percentage in past 10 games, 91 points above season-long percentage) and the Houston Astros play the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 7:10 PM ET.
+Mauricio Dubon -- with a slugging percentage of .697 in his past 10 games, including two home runs -- will be in action for the Houston Astros against the New York Yankees, with Michael King on the mound, on September 3 at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Yankees.
+He had a one-hit showing in his most recent game (1-for-4) against the Yankees.

 Mauricio Dubon Game Info & Props vs. the Yankees